Zambelli24/AlzheimersIoT/API_Revised/blueprint.md

 The AlzheimersIoT API acts as a filter sitting infront of a database that contains patient information for caretakers, and family to view the health state of a person who may have Alzheimers.
 This API allows communication between the patient and the caretakers.

-# Group Patient Data
+# Patient Data

 This group contains all the data for a specified patient that is stored in the database.

-## Patient Data Collection [/patient data]
+## Patient Data Collection [/data]

 ### Add Patient Data [POST]

-Upload new data into the database
+Upload new data into the database without returning anything.

-+ key (string) - device that the data came from
++ key (string) - Activated device that the data came from
-+ time (int?) - time that the data was recorded
++ time (string) - Time that the data was recorded
-+ json object - the data
++ json object - Data from the activated device

 ### View Patient Data [GET]

-View data from a specific device.
+View data from a specific device as a json format with the timestamp.

-+ key (string) - device you want the data from
++ key (string) - Activated device you want the data from
-+ time (int?) - time you want the data from
++ time (string) - Time you want the data from i.e. all data within the past << 2 minutes, 10 minutes, 60 minutes, etc. >>

-# Group Keys
+# Keys

 This group contains the keys for the compatible devices with our system.